ImATeaCup/Nickname-generator/README.md

 You can also just run it using python3 and use it as a script.
 # Requirements
 - python3
-- googletrans library(install using "sudo python3 -m pip install googletrans")
+- googletrans library(install using "sudo python3 -m pip install googletrans==3.1.0a0")